angrymidiao/concept_net/README.md

 # E-commerce Concept Net in Alibaba

+**Check the repo of our concept net: https://github.com/angrymidiao/AliCoCo**

 In "concept_preview.txt", we provide a preview of concepts in our concept net.

 The file is in Chinese with a format as follows: